top of page

 Search

 We often conflate visibility with significance.
-But being unseen by someone doesn’t mean you don’t deserve to be seen.
+Being unseen by someone doesn’t mean you don’t deserve to be seen.
 Their perspective is their lens, not your reality.
 The high-to-low, near-to-far vantage points we occupy determine what we notice and what we miss.
 A person observing from above may see the whole landscape but miss the details.
 Someone close up may see textures and emotions but fail to grasp the bigger picture.
 Neither view is complete—and both can create blind spots.

 The Creation of Blind Spots